What you actually get, day one

 Without SparKLAW, a small team needs:

-A three-person support rotation, roughly $150K–$200K a year.
-Morning, afternoon, overnight shifts.
-Weekend premium pay.
+A support rotation across morning, afternoon, and overnight shifts.
+Weekend coverage.
 After-hours calls land in voicemail.
-First-response time ranges from four hours to the next business day.
+First-response time ranges from four hours to the next business day — and gets worse the moment two things happen at once.

 With SparKLAW: